"Qualifying" Dependents & Receiving Dependent Exemptions

 - The taxpayer provided over half of their financial support

-If all of these are apply to a taxpayer's situation, they can claim the individual by going to line 6c, columns 1-3 on the Form 1040.
-They must not check the box on line 6c, column 4.
+If all of these are applicable to a taxpayer's situation, they can claim the individual by filing out the Form 1040.

 Special Rules and Exceptions